magosil86/getmstatistic/README.md

 3. To get the example dataset in your current working directory: `net get getmstatistic`
 4. You're all set, getmstatistic is installed, try some of the examples in the getmstatistic help file

+Tip! getmstatistic depends on the following user-written Stata commands which can be installed using `ssc install package-name` or findit `package-name`:

+* latabstat
+* metareg
+* savesome
+* tabstat
+* qqvalue

+A full list of getmstatistic dependencies can be found in the help file.

 ---

 * Install getmstatistic [**Stata** command](https://github.com/magosil86/getmstatistic) manually